Agastya Mala

-Agasthya Mala (or Agasthiyarkoodam) is one of the peaks of the Agathiyarmalai Biosphere Reserve in the Western Ghats that lies between the districts of Tirunelveli District of Tamilnadu and Thiruvananthapuram District district of Kerala, India.
+Agasthyamala (or Agasthyarkoodam) is one of the peaks of the Agasthyamala Biosphere Reserve in the Western Ghats that lies between the districts of Tirunelveli District of Tamil Nadu and Thiruvananthapuram District of Kerala, India.
 This peak is specifically located in the Thiruvananthapuram district of Kerala, near the Tamil Nadu border.
 It is 1,868-metres (6,129 ft) tall..
 The perennial Thamirabarani River originates from the eastern side of the range and flows into the Tirunelveli district of Tamil Nadu.
 The rivers flowing westwards through the district of Thiruvananthapuram in Kerala are the Karamana River and the Neyyar river.

-Agastyaarkoodam is a major trekking spot in the southern end of the Western Ghats.
+Agasthyarkoodam is a major trekking spot in the southern end of the Western Ghats.
 It is also considered as a pilgrimage spot for devotees of the Hindu sage Agastya, who is considered to be one of the seven rishis (Saptarishi) of Hindu Puranas.
 In Tamil traditions, Agastya is considered as the father of the Tamil language and the compiler of the first Tamil grammar called Agattiyam or Akattiyam.
-There is a small stone statue of Agathiyar at the top of the peak where one can offer flowers as offerings to the mystical sage considered as a “Chiranjeevi” which means immortal.
+There is a small stone statue of sage Agastya at the top of the peak where one can offer flowers as offerings to the mystical sage considered as a “Chiranjeevi” which means immortal.

 Agasthyamala Biosphere Reserve is among 20 new sites added by UNESCO to its World Network of Biosphere Reserves in March 2016.
 The International Co-ordinating Council added the new sites during a two-day meeting on 19 March 2016 in Lima, bringing the total number of biosphere reserves to 669 sites in 120 countries, including 16 transboundary sites.
 The biosphere reserve includes close to 300 rare bird species and more than 200 medicinal plants endemic to this region.

 Name

-Named after the sage Agastya, the official Survey of India name for the mountain is Agastya Mala (Malayalam: അഗസ്ത്യ മല, lit.
+Named after the sage Agastya, the official Survey of India name for the mountain is Agastya Malai (Malayalam: അഗസ്ത്യമല, lit.
 Mount Agastya).